Shimon Shetreet: Early life

-Born in Erfoud in Morocco, Shetreet's family made aliyah to Israel in 1949 when he was three years old.
-He attended a religious elementary school, before studying at a yeshiva, winning the International Bible Contest at the age of 13.
+Born in Erfoud in Morocco, Shetreet's family emigrated to Israel in 1949 when he was three years old.
+He attended a religious elementary school before studying at a yeshiva, winning the International Bible Contest at the age of 13.
 He went on to study law at the Hebrew University of Jerusalem, gaining an LLB in 1968 and LLM in 1970.
 He then went on to the University of Chicago, where he gained an LLD in 1973.

 Legal career

 Shetreet began working as a clerk to Supreme Court judge Alfred Witkon in 1967, and was admitted to the Bar Association in 1969.
 In 1980 he was a member of the commission on the Israeli Court System, and was involved in founding the Public Law Association in 1987.

 Political career

 In 1988 Shetreet was elected to the Knesset on the Alignment list.
 After being re-elected in 1992 (by which time the Alignment had merged into the Labor Party), Shetreet was appointed Minister of Economics and Planning and Minister of Science and Technology in Yitzhak Rabin's government.
 He lost the latter portfolio in June 1993 when it was given to Shulamit Aloni, but also became Minister of Religious Affairs in February 1992.
 When Shimon Peres formed a new government following the assassination of Rabin, he remained Minister of Religious Affairs, but lost the Economics and Planning portfolio.

 In the 1996 elections Shetreet lost his seat and his place in the cabinet.
 He was the One Israel candidate in the 1998 Jerusalem mayoral election, but lost to Ehud Olmert, finishing second with 23% of the vote.
 In 1999 he was chosen to be deputy mayor of Jerusalem, a post he held until 2003.

 On 7 September 2020, Shetreet announced that he would run in the 2021 presidential election.